Master of Public Policy

 What extracurricular activities are available?

 There are many opportunities for students to get involved in the UConn community outside the classroom.
-The School of Public Policy, the Graduate Association of Public Policy Students, Pi Alpha Alpha, and the Connecticut Chapter of the American Society for Public Administration offers social, professional development, and public service events throughout the year.
+The School of Public Policy, the Graduate Association of Public Policy Students, Pi Alpha Alpha, and the Connecticut Chapter of the American Society for Public Administration offer social, professional development, and public service events throughout the year.

 What are my housing options?